jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_2.rst

             return True
         if not p and q:
             return True
-        if p and not q:
+        if input_1 and not q:
             return True
         return False